The Care Guide. How to make a pair last ten years.

 Heat damages aramid fiber.
 Lay flat or hang in a shaded area.
 Avoid direct sun (UV degrades Kevlar over time).
 A drying rack indoors is ideal.
 Takes 12–18 hours depending on humidity.

 Once fully dry, slot the CE inserts back into their pockets.
 Don't ride without them — they're the impact protection.
-The Kevlar lining only handles abrasion; armor handles impact.
+See the Armor Guide if you're unsure which insert goes where.

 Dry-cleaning solvents are harsher on Kevlar than washing.
 If a stain absolutely needs it (oil, paint, road tar), use a professional cleaner experienced with technical fabrics.